Best Event Networking Apps 2026: Whova, Brella & More

 Event networking tools fall roughly into four categories:

-- General networking apps (Shapr, Lunchclub, Bumble Bizz): Not event-specific, city-wide or broader
+- General networking apps (Shapr, Lunchclub, Bumble Bizz): not event-specific, city-wide or broader

 Each category has different assumptions about who's setting it up, who's using it, and what success looks like.